Last updated: December 9th, 2023

 Day to day, nothing’s better than having a blast while you quickly and conveniently get around town.

-Their A5 Lux is probably the most readily available adult kick scooter in the US market, so I picked one up earlier this summer.
+The Razor A5 Lux is one of the most readily available adult kick scooters in the US market.
+Earlier this summer, I picked one up and put it through its paces.

 I liked it, I’d generally recommend it, yet I sold it anyhow.